rossberg/boulder-dash/README.md

 The modules are:

 - `Cave` - the representation of a game level
-- `Levels` - the original binary levels data with a decoder
+- `Levels` - the original levels data with a decoder
 - `Physics` - the core game logic for transitioning a cave one tick
 - `Game` - the main game loop (functorised over engine)
 - `Render` - the graphics backend (functorised over engine)
 - `Sound` - handling of sound effects (functorised over engine)
-- `Control` - handling of keybourd and joystick input (functorised over engine)
+- `Control` - handling of keyboard and joystick input (functorised over engine)
 - `Main` - common main module (functorised over engine)
 - `Engine` - unified signature for backend engines
 - `engine-*/Engine_{graphics,tsdl,raylib}` - wrapper for respective backend library
 - `main-*/Main_{graphics,tsdl,raylib}` - main entry point for respective build
 - `engine-graphics/Bmp` - a simple decoder for .bmp files

-Little surprising to say there, please look at the code for details.
+Not too much surprising to say there, please look at the code for details.
 For what it's worth, the game logic was straightforward to hack down and worked almost on first try.
 By far the trickiest part was getting the scrolling logic correct for all edge cases — it mimics the original's famous follow-the-player behaviour, but with arbitrary window resizing thrown into the mix, and I wanted the two to interact smoothly.

 ### Limitations